modin-project/modin/docs/getting_started/troubleshooting.rst

 be set fine-grained as it possible (specify ``dtype`` parameter only for columns with heterogeneous data).

-Setting of ``dtype`` parameter works well for most of the cases, but, unfortunetely, it is ineffective if data file contain column which should be interpreted as index (``index_col`` parameter is used) since ``dtype`` parameter is responsible only for data fields.
+Setting of ``dtype`` parameter works well for most of the cases, but, unfortunately, it is ineffective if data file contain column which should be interpreted as index (``index_col`` parameter is used) since ``dtype`` parameter is responsible only for data fields.
 For example, if in the above example, ``kwargs`` will be set in the next way: